Dynamic range compression: Soft and hard knees

 Another control a compressor might offer is hard knee or soft knee selection.
 This controls whether the bend in the response curve between below threshold and above threshold is abrupt (hard) or gradual (soft).
 A soft knee slowly increases the compression ratio as the level increases and eventually reaches the compression ratio set by the user.
 A soft knee reduces the potentially audible transition from uncompressed to compressed, and is especially applicable for higher ratio settings where the changeover at the threshold would be more noticeable.

 Peak vs RMS sensing

 A peak-sensing compressor responds to the peak level of the input signal.
 While providing tighter peak level control, peak level sensing does not necessarily relate to human perception of loudness.
 Some compressors apply a power measurement function (commonly root mean square or RMS) on the input signal before comparing its level to the threshold.
 This produces a more relaxed compression that more closely relates to human perception of loudness.

 Stereo linking

 A compressor in stereo linking mode applies the same amount of gain reduction to both the left and right channels.
 This is done to prevent image shifting that can occur if each channel is compressed individually.
-This becomes particularly noticeable when a loud element that is panned close to either edge of the stereo field raises the level of the program to the compressor's threshold, causing its image to shift toward the center of the stereo field.

-Stereo linking can be achieved in two ways: The compressor uses the sum of the left and right inputs to produce a single measurement that drives the compressor; or, the compressor calculates the required amount of gain reduction independently for each channel and then applies the highest amount of gain reduction to both (in such case it could still make sense to dial different settings on left and right channels as one might wish to have less compression for left-side events).